martin-dimi/WindowsAudioOutputChanger/README.md

 # Windows Audio Output Hotkey Changer

+## About
+Automatically change the audio output device using a hotkey.
 For headphones press the *Scroll Lock* key and for speakers *Pause*.
 Windows 10 support only.

+## How to run or compile
 To run simply start

     dist/main.exe